wso2/docs-websubhub/README.md

    > **NOTE:**
    >
-   > For a seamless experience and compatibility with the versions of MkDocs and other plugins we utilize, it is recommended to use Python 3.8.x, 3.9.x, or 3.10.x.
+   > For a seamless experience and compatility with the versions of MkDocs and other plugins we utilize, it is recommended to use Python 3.8.x, 3.9.x, or 3.10.x.

 3. If you don't have Python installed, download Python from the [official downloads page](https://www.python.org/downloads/) and install.